Enkode13/agentic_architecture_test/README.md

 ## 🎯 Domain Context & Target Use Case

 The target domain for this system is **advanced scientific Q&A over foundational quantum physics academic papers** (specifically covering Heisenberg, Schrödinger, Einstein, and Planck).
+For testing, it has only one pdf for Schrödinger set up to be uploaded to vector db.
+Can be changed in the ingestion.py for a different file.
+[Current support: only one file upload at a time]

 The pipeline handles complex user queries that demand a combination of domain-specific semantic retrieval, contextual calculation, and precise tool execution using high-throughput Groq inference.